TubercularOx/darkhaunter/intertext.md

 The Monster’s hesitation implies that Xykon, while misremembering, is referencing something true about the Monster in the Dark.&#x20;

 Finally, Xykon’s suggestion to zombify the dwarves reframes them as undead, creating a parallel to the ghouls in Lovecraft’s story and strengthening the thematic link.

+---

+*Spell-Like Abilities in Call of Cthulhu are spared the usage restrictions mentioned in The Fine Line, the Hunting Horror can use them freely.*